 Fruits, Vegetables and Herbs

-- Remember to prune fruit trees just before the buds begin to swell.
+- Remember to prune tree fruits just before the buds begin to swell.
 Remove all dead and diseased branches.
 Prune out branches that are crossing or overlapping other branches and will shade out other branches, thus reducing fruit production and quality.

-- Start pepper, tomato and eggplant seeds indoors to have transplants ready in mid-April.
+- By late February, start pepper, tomato and eggplant seeds indoors to have transplants ready in mid-April.
 These crops need direct light and warm temperatures above 60°.

 - Onion sets can be planted in the garden in February for harvest in May and June.
 Bee sure to plant short day varieties such as Candy, Granex (white), Stockton Sweet Red, Texas Early Grano and Yellow Granex.